Joe-ElM/Used-Cars-Sales/README.md

 The best-performing model is `Random Forest Classifier`.
 It's tuned toward the F1 score

-Theconfusion matrix of best scoring model is:
+The confusion matrix of best scoring model is:

 ![Confusion Matrix](/Images/Best-Model-RF.png)

 ## Model Interpretation